Spekkio/objParser/README.md

 Handle Textures, Colors, etc.

-Scriptable outputs using LUA, to support VBO output and whatever you want.
+Scriptable outputs using LUA, to support VBO output and whatever.